Hangang Park

+History

-Hangang Park was built from 1982 to 1986, with the government's launch of the Hangang River Development Project.
+Hangang Park was built from 1982 to 1986, with the government's launch of the Han River Development Project.
 The main goal of the project was to create an environmently friendly space that the citizens of Seoul, Koreans, foreigners and tourists can enjoy.
 While building the Hangang Park, a section of Hangang, 41.5 km long and 39.9 km2 large, turned into a river of 2.5m of average depth and 1 km of average width.